techie-yash/work-sample/README.md

 # Controller:
 - Controllers are meant to group associated request handling logic within a single class.
 - They are stored in the Controllers' directory.
-- Go to controller  i have made a controller "ListingController.php" where i have made a crud system.
+- Go to controller "ListingController.php" where we can see the crud system.